Heart Health LogoPolicosanol header image

 This effect is an advantage for a cholesterol-lowering agent since the liver is the main organ for synthesis and regulation of cholesterol metabolism.
 Excretion studies in animals and human healthy volunteers have demonstrated that feces is the main route for radioactivity excretion after oral administration, urinary excretion is not relevant.

-PHARMACOLOGICAL EFFECTS
+CLINICAL RESEARCH PHARMACOLOGICAL EFFECTS indicated

 The pharmacological effects of policosanol based on the policosanol research experimental models can be summarized as follows:

-Policosanol produces a dose-dependent and significant reduction of serum total cholesterol and LDL-C levels.
+• Policosanol produces a dose-dependent and significant reduction of serum total cholesterol and LDL-C levels.
 HDL-C values were also increased in a dose-dependent manner.
-Triglycerides are also significantly reduced, but the reduction is not dose-dependent.3,4,

 • Policosanol Research shows policosanol lowers total cholesterol and LDL-C by: